Faces.

 The series is built around the human face.
 Not as likeness.
 As psychological terrain.
 Wesley's compositions study the moment when identity slips beyond performance — the instant a face stops pretending.
 The faces are not portraits of specific individuals.
 They are emotional archetypes, constructed from years of quiet observation in subway cars, in Harlem, and in recovery rooms.

-Before the art, there was a fashion label — Urban FLRT — a T-shirt from which reached Whoopi Goldberg, who wore it on The View.
+Before the art, there was a T-shirt label.
+Flirtatious-T was the first.
+A shirt from it reached Whoopi Goldberg, who wore it on The View.
 Before the label, there was a period Wesley describes as the darkness that most people don't survive creatively intact.
 The exhibition is the arrival of a decade-long practice.

 Corey Wesley is available for editorial interview, studio visits, and long-form profile assignment.
 High-resolution images, quotes, and the full press record are included in this kit.